 The world’s most advanced POS tools go beyond the traditional view of service.
 Since these systems work on portable tablets, table-side ordering is much easier.
 Casual restaurants are slowly adopting self-serve POS systems that enable customers to enter and pay for custom orders, much like you might find at a fast-food chain.

-There are many reasons why self-serve kiosks and table-side ordering can help your business.
+There are many reasons why self-serve kiosks and table-side ordering can help your golf course restaurant.

 But, the main benefit is that the service team can focus on menu knowledge and selling, not writing down orders and processing payments.